HukumaBob/segmentation/README.md

 4. **Mask Display and Management**
    - Masks are displayed on the images, with options to toggle visibility or delete them.

+5. **Model Training and Detection**
+   - **YOLO v11** is used for efficient and accurate training and object detection in endoscopic images.

 ---